iffy/xatrobots/README.md

 Work
 -------------------------------------------------------------------------------
 Most of the moves that bots can make require energy, which is produced by doing "work", similar to the work done in mining bitcoins.
-Capturing squares and unlocking pylons also require work.
+Landing and unlocking and locking pylons also require work.

 A piece of work is defined by a `nonce` and a `goal`: